zkytony/genmos_object_search/README.md

 Check out the README in each directory for more information.

-[Design.org](./Design.org) contains a documentation of the design of GenMOS as it was developed.
+[Design.org](./Design.org) contains a system architecture diagram and a documentation of the design of GenMOS as it was developed.

 **Demo video:** https://www.youtube.com/watch?v=TfCe2ZVwypU